The Best Banana Bread Recipe

-Banana bread on a white platter // addapinch.com
+Banana bread on a white platter.

 There’s something so intoxicating about the aroma of this delicious Banana Bread baking in the oven.
 A warm, comforting, nutty fragrance fills the air and starts the anticipation to slice this warm bread as soon as it’s ready!
 This recipe makes a version of one I remember my Grandmother making often.
 It’s one of my favorite recipes for bananas and makes a delicious snack, dessert, or breakfast – and it’s such an easy banana bread recipe to make, too!

 My Grandmother wasted nothing.
 Even something as simple as a few over-ripe bananas, with a few other ingredients, turns into this delicious banana bread recipe.
-While I always loved hers, I’ve updated it just a bit to deepen the flavor while using less butter and sugar than called for in her original recipe.
+I loved hers, but I’ve updated it just a bit to deepen the flavor while using less butter and sugar than called for in her original recipe.

 • Overripe bananas – Follow the tips above for selecting the best bananas for your bread to have the most incredible banana flavor.